 According to Bart Biebuyck, Executive Director of the FCH JU, «360 hydrogen buses should be on the road in 2021 in the framework of JIVE 1 and JIVE 2 projects.
 And costs?
 The first hydrogen bus in 2010 had a price of 1.8 million euros.
 Today, the H2Bus Consortium has set the goal of reducing that figure to 650,000 euros» he told in an interview with Sustainable Bus.

-2021 has been a watershed year for fuel cell buses: with 158 registrations, that market grew of 236% (in 2020 47 H2 vehicles were delivered).
+As mentioned above, 2021 has been a watershed year for fuel cell buses: with 158 registrations, that market grew of 236% (in 2020 47 H2 vehicles were delivered).
 Market leader?
 Wrightbus with as many as 71 deliveries, followed by Solaris with 37.

 Fuel cell bus deployment, focus on Asia.
 According to BloombergNEF